-What Is a Breach of Duty of Care?
+What Is a Breach of Duty of Care in Pearland?

 For example, a driver of a motor vehicle has a duty of care to their passengers as well as to other drivers and roadway users.
 If a driver engages in reckless behavior, such as speeding or violating traffic laws, and their recklessness results in an accident with injuries to others, that driver may have breached their duty of care and thus may be held liable for the other party’s injuries and damages.

-What Type of Damages Can a Personal Injury Victim Recover?
+What Type of Damages Can a Personal Injury Victim in Pearland Recover?

 Once a personal injury victim successfully proves that the other party is at fault for their injuries, the at-fault party may be financially liable for the victim’s damages.
 The victim (or plaintiff) may seek reimbursement for monetary damages as well as pain and suffering.